Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Oracle NetSuite is cloud-based accounting software that also functions as a full enterprise resource planning (ERP) solution, making it a great option for larger businesses and enterprises.
 It offers robust planning tools, reporting features and customizable workflows that extend beyond accounting to support inventory, order management, HR and other core business functions.

 As we explain in our comprehensive review of Oracle NetSuite, these features are available on NetSuite’s intuitive dashboard.
-Multiple people can access the software at once, which is a function QuickBooks lacks.
-However, due to its high price, Oracle NetSuite is best suited for companies with larger accounting budgets.
+Multiple users can access the software simultaneously, and businesses can scale user access and permissions far beyond what QuickBooks typically supports.
+Because pricing is quote-based and implementation can be more involved, Oracle NetSuite is best suited for companies with larger accounting budgets and more complex operational needs.

 Key features of Oracle NetSuite